kinow/kinoshita.eti.br/_posts/2018-10-06-a-couple-of-class-diagrams-of-jupyterhub.md

 ---
-title: A couple of class diagrams of JupyterHub
-time: '21:43:44'
-author: kinow
+date: 2018-10-06 21:43:44 +1300
+layout: post
 tags:
 - python
 - jupyterhub
 - opensource
+title: A couple of class diagrams of JupyterHub
 ---

 Started on a new project last Monday.
 One of the tasks in this project involves a new design